smlsvnssn/ouml/README.md

 #### ö.strToNum( str ) → Number

 A slightly more competent `parseFloat`.
 Handles spaces, commas, and the like.
 Feed it for example "Debt: -1 035,50$", and it returns `-1035.5`.
+Works with formatted numbers using spaces or underscores as delimiters.
+Comma or dot as delimiter uses the first comma or dot as radix, which wight not be what you want.

 ### DOM and browser